apache/openwhisk/ansible/README_DISTRIBUTED.md

 export OS_USER_DOMAIN_NAME="domain"
 ```

-Make two changes to the ansible/group_vars/all configuration file
 - Set a value for the default ssh user in the defaults section of the ansible.cfg file
 ```
 [defaults]
 remote_user = ubuntu
 ```

-- Change the "deployment" value from "prod" to "open"
+- Change the "deployment" value in the ansible/group_vars/alli config file from "prod" to "open"

 Then, run the following to boot instances and generate the hosts file
 ```